 As with all Keurigs, do not put the drip tray or water reservoir in the dishwasher.
 You can place the pod assembly in the dishwasher.

 The water filter will need to be replaced every 1,000 oz or every 2 months, whichever comes first.
 When replacing the water filter, make sure to soak it in water for 5 minutes and rinse before inserting it.
 This will prime the filter and wash away any particles that would otherwise make it into your water reservoir.

 Keurig recommends you descale the machine every 3-6 months, which you can do with either their descaling solution or with a mixture of equal parts water and vinegar.
-Our Keurig K45 Elite Brewing System review details the descaling process as shown in that model’s manual.
+For best performance, give the real Keurig descaler a go.

 As noted in the Design & Performance section, you can’t clean out the internal water reservoir, so I absolutely had to dock the model some points in my Keurig K250 review.